misd-service-development/guzzle-bundle/README.md

 #### Caching

 The bundle provides the `misd_guzzle.cache.filesystem` service, which allows you to quickly take advantage of caching (by storing files in your `app/cache` folder).
-Add the service to your client:
+Simply add the service to your client:

     <call method="addSubscriber">
         <argument type="service" id="misd_guzzle.cache.filesystem"/>